nvaguilar/packer-ubuntu-12.04-vagrant/README.md

 Run the following:

 ```
-$ export AWS_ACCESS_KEY="your aws access key"
-$ export AWS_SECRET_KEY="your aws secret key"
-$ packer build template.json
+$ packer build packer.json
 ```

-At the end of that, you'll have an AMI ready to go for Docker.
+At the end of that, you'll have an Ubuntu 12.04 (Precise 64) Vagrant Box ready for your use.

+####Credits
+This project is built on top of the <https://github.com/mitchellh/packer-ubuntu-12.04-docker> project.